v-rgrace/Viva/Viva/glint/setup/insights-to-glint.md

 ## Delete an imported attribute

-By deleting an attribute, Glint deletes all previously imported attribute data, and this data is not included in future Glint program cycles.
+By deleting an attribute, Glint deletes all previously imported attribute data, and this data isn't included in future Glint program cycles.
 Changes may take a few hours to show on Glint reports.
 Select **Delete** in the window that opens.

 :::image type="content" source="../../media/glint/setup/glintsights-delete-attribute.png" alt-text="Screenshot of a Delete Attribute window.":::